prisma/prisma-read-replica-middleware/README.md

 1. This middleware does not perform migrations against a read replica database.
 2. This middleware only intercepts the following actions: find, findMany, findUnique
 3. This middleware does not account for custom providers.
-4. This middleware does not account for nested reads.
+4. This middleware does not account for nested reads because middleware does not have access to the underlying SQL query.
 In the following example the request will _not_ be sent to the Read Replica because `User` is an excluded model.

 ```
 import { Prisma, PrismaClient } from '@prisma/client'